tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-code.md

 ![image](/pic/160426_ggvis.png)

-More R libraries which will produce JavaScript visualisations can be found on the [htmlwidgets](http://www.htmlwidgets.org/index.html)-Website.
+More R libraries which will produce JavaScript visualizations can be found on the [htmlwidgets](http://www.htmlwidgets.org/index.html)-Website.
 Juuso Parkkinen wrote a really good [comparison of data vis libraries for R](http://ouzor.github.io/blog/2014/11/21/interactive-visualizations.html).